jab0079/COMP4300-P1/docs/old_deliverables/proj2_README.md

 	src/accumCode - contains all source files for the accumSim

 	src/gprCode - contains all source files for the gprSim

-	src/pipeCode - contains all source files for the pipeSim

 	src/utils     - contains all utility source files used by all executables